rust-lang/reference/src/inline-assembly.md

 # #[cfg(target_arch = "x86_64")] {
   let x: i32 = 0;
   let z: i32;
-  unsafe { core::arch::asm!("inc {}", inout(reg) x => z, options(pure, nomem)); }
+  // pure can be used to optimize by assuming the assembly has no side effects unsafe { core::arch::asm!("inc {}", inout(reg) x => z, options(pure, nomem)); }
   assert_eq!(z, 1);
 # }